 On December 15, 2017, the State of Indiana Attorney General's office filed a lawsuit against Abbey Management which owned and operated the Abbey Inn.
 The State alleged that the hotel's policy of penalizing customers for posting negative reviews was a violation of Indiana's Consumer Sales Act by enforcing a customer review policy that is "unfair, abusive and deceptive."
 In its complaint, the State asserted that the policy was posted on the Abbey Inn website but guests were not provided with such a policy when they agreed to stay at the hotel.

-In January of 2018, the former owner of the hotel responded with a motion to dismiss the suit claiming "that the complaint filed in this matter has no basis in Indiana law, attempts to restrict the ability of the defendant to contract with its guests with regard to conditions of their business relationship and is furthermore based on a single witness's false statements."
+In January of 2018, the former hotel owner responded with a motion to dismiss the suit claiming that the complaint filed had no basis under Indiana law and that where the parties entered into a contract as a condition of their business relationship the Court had no right to interfere with that relationship.
 The case is now under review.

 The Act voids any form contract clause, like in Arthur's case, that seeks to prohibit a purchase of goods or services from submitting a negative review of a business, or that seeks to impose a penalty or fee against the purchaser for doing so.
 On the other hand, the Act does not stop a business from suing for defamation, libel or similar causes of action.
 As this new federal law was enacted after Arthur's case (and does not have any retroactive application) it cannot be used by the State of Indiana in its current prosecution of the Abbey Inn.
 Thus, the State will continue its prosecution against the Abbey Inn under the Consumer Sales Act only.